-The papers for the new association, DRIM IA -- FRANCE, were signed on Thursday, 4 October, ahead of the official launch at JFR 2018, which wrapped up on 15 October.
+The papers for the new association, DRIM France IA, were signed on Thursday, 4 October, ahead of the official launch at JFR 2018, which wrapped up on 15 October.
 It represents a quid pro quo collaboration between French radiology and other institutes, and industry.
 The organizers hope that many hospitals will make their data available to the companies investing in developing AI tools that will be made freely available to France's hospitals and radiologists.

 Speaking about it at JFR 2018 on Saturday afternoon, Dr. Jean-Philippe Masson, president of the national union of independent radiologists (Fédération Nationale des Médecins Radiologues, FNMR) outlined the key goals of the new association in the session AI at the heart of patient care.